stephanevez/DMML_Apple/README.md

 During the whole duration of this project, we were able to submit the predictions of our model on a dedicated platform, AiCrowd.
 After that, it was possible to  compare our results with our pairs.

+## 🦮 Guidance

+Our repository is organised in 3 folders.
+* Documents
+* Code
+* Data

+### Documents
+Under this folder, you will find additional docs in relation with this project.

+### Code
+This folder stores our different Notebooks we developped during this challenge.
+We decided to separe our code in different Notebooks in order to improve the readability and speed of excecution.
+* Apple_FinalSub.ipynb : contains our model with the best accuracy.
+* Apple_EDAandProcessing.ipynb : contains everything related to our EDA as well as the preprocessing of the data.
+From this notebook results a new dataset "training_preprocessed".
+* Apple_Results.ipynb : contains all the different tries and submissions we did during this challenge.

+### Data
+In the folder "Data", you can find the data that was provided for this challenge as well as our dataset "training_preprocessed".

 ## 📅 Agenda